-Another improvement was the significant decrease in the water required to cool the stuffing box.
-Before the redesign, five to 10 gallons of water were used per minute per pump for flushing.
+The new seal also decreased the water required to cool the stuffing box.
+Before the redesign, five to 10 gallons of water per minute per pump flushed the stuffing box.
 This is a problem.
 As Sondys said, “We’re in the evaporation business.
 Any water intrusion into the process is costly, because we have to turn around and evaporate the water back out.”

 The custom seal allowed him to take the flush water off his process, so he doesn’t have to introduce water into his system anymore.
 The power consumption alone of evaporating the water from that process was huge.
 It saves money on water and energy costs.